Review: ‘I Wish You All the Best,’ starring Corey Fogelmanis, Amy Landecker, Lena Dunham, Alexandra Daddario and Cole Sprouse

 Eventually, Derek and Sharon convince child welfare authorities to let them have custody of Bea again.
 She has spent her teenage years living with her parents.
 As a compromise to giving back custody of Bea to her parents, Joy and Ben have insisted on paying for Bea to go to an elite private school.

 Derek has problems holding a steady job.
 He currently works as a janitor at a recreational games center.
 He also plans to become a rideshare driver.
-Sharon, who is a gambling addict, was getting disability payments from the government until Derek put a stop to it, because he doesn’t think Sharon is disabled.
+Sharon, who is addicted to gambling, was getting disability payments from the government until Derek put a stop to it, because he doesn’t think Sharon is disabled.
 Bea has a part-time job doing janitorial work at her school, to help pay for her parents’ household expenses, but she gets angry and frustrated because her parents often irresponsibly spend the money that they take from her.

 There’s a lot of Bea’s family history to unpack in this movie, but “Wildflower” has a very disappointing way of starting off on one tangent and then not really finishing it before going on to others tangents and not really finishing them either.
 The results are an erratic, overstuffed movie fllled with a lot of underdeveloped characters, unfinished subplots and unanswered questions.
 “Wildflower” also has trouble balancing the comedy and drama.